colinsmetz/flawless/README.md

 - `cast_from` - See [Casting](#casting)
 - `on_error` - See [Overriding error messages](#overriding-error-messages)

-The `value()` helper is the only helper without a specific type.
+The `any()` helper is the only helper without a specific type.
 It can be used to match literally anything.

 ### Checks